SultansOfCode/Chatonildo/README.md

 The bot needs to be able to read all messages, not only `/commands`

+The system message to setup the bot for groups resides inside `system_group.txt`

-The system message to setup the bot resides inside `system.txt`
+The system message to setup the bot for private chats resides inside `system_private.txt`

 ## Running